Easy Chicken Madras Curry Recipe

 - Stir the chicken pieces into the sauce.
 Cover and simmer for 15-20 minutes, stirring occasionally.

-- When ready to serve, stir in the lemon juice.
-Serve with basmati rice and extra cilantro.
+- When ready to serve, stir the lemon juice into the curry.
+Then spoon over basmati rice and serve with extra cilantro.

 Making this recipe?
 Follow us on Instagram and tag @ASpicyPerspective so we can share what you’re cooking!

 Your recipe is just wonderful.
 Packed with layers of flavor, so easy to make too!
 Thanks for sharing such a great recipe.

 Wanted to try something new for dinner so I made this and the whole family loved it!
 So flavorful and yummy.

 Love curry dishes!!
 This does not disappoint!!
 We will be making this again!!

 Thank you for the recipe!
 The directions were easy to follow and simple to execute thus I had a delicious dinner.
 I find letting the food settle overnight the taste really come out better the next day at least in my head it does.
 Now I have a quick and wonderful recipe to add to the roster.

 I followed the recipe mostly although I had a jar of Madras Curry in the fridge that I wanted to use.
 I then topped it over a cauliflower mash (cauli mashed with scallion, garlic, salt & red pepper flakes).
 The result was amazing!!
 I have to say that the lemon juice at the end totally brings out the fabulous flavour of the madras / chicken mixture.

 Thanks so much, totally enjoyed!!

 i would like to make this (as I love all of your recipe posts they turn out delicious ) but I’m concerned with the Madras curry My family likes spice but not a lot of heat would you recommend cutting back on the amount of Madras curry?